Skip to content

 Structural Organization

-Codes can be structured to have multiple levels of selection.
+Codes can be structured to allow for multiple levels of selection.

-Custom fields are only structured as text input or single-selection picklists.
+Custom fields can only be structured as text input or single-selection dropdown fields.

 Percentage Tracking

-Codes can automatically track the percentage and amount of a grant or payment that are attributed to each selection.
+Codes can automatically track the percentage and amount of a grant or payment that is attributed to each selection.

-Users can create calculated custom fields to track the percentage and amount of a grant or payment attributed to a specific category, but this could require multiple fields.
+Calculated custom fields can be created to track the percentage and amount of a grant or payment attributed to a specific category, but this could require multiple fields.

 Foundation Budget Management